-The Audit Committee discussed with Deloitte, the Company's independent registered public accounting firm, the matters required to be discussed by Public Company Accounting Oversight Board AS 1301, Communications with Audit Committees.
-The Audit Committee has received the written disclosures and the letter from Deloitte required by applicable requirements of the Public Company Accounting Oversight Board regarding Deloitte's communications with the Audit Committee concerning independence and has discussed with Deloitte its independence.
-The Audit Committee reviewed and discussed with management and Deloitte the audited financial statements of Lands' End, Inc. for the fiscal year ended January 31, 2020.
-Based on the review and discussions noted above, the Audit Committee recommended to the Board that the audited financial statements of Lands' End, Inc. be included in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended January 31, 2020.
+The Audit Committee discussed with Deloitte, the Company's independent registered public accounting firm, the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (PCAOB).
+The Audit Committee has received the written disclosures and the letter from Deloitte required by applicable requirements of the PCAOB regarding Deloitte's communications with the Audit Committee concerning independence and has discussed with Deloitte its independence.
+The Audit Committee reviewed and discussed with management and Deloitte the audited financial statements of Lands' End, Inc. for the fiscal year ended January 29, 2021.
+Based on the review and discussions noted above, the Audit Committee recommended to the Board that the audited financial statements of Lands' End, Inc. be included in the Company's Annual Report on Form 10-K filed with the SEC for the fiscal year ended January 29, 2021.